cklapperich/LLM-Dungeon/documents/combat_system_notes.md

 ## Clothing/armor removal

-Simply an integer.
-Armor increases the integer.
-Abilities can decrease it. breed has a  max clothing level that will work. mind control to command an adventurer to strip, acid or rending attacks, adventurers can strip an article of clothing to remove a level of grapple with no check.
+Simply an integer representing the hero's armor level. breed abilities have max clothing level that will work. mind control to command an adventurer to strip, acid or rending attacks, adventurers can strip an article of clothing to remove a level of grapple with no check.
 They lose the item from inventory AND 1 clothing level, and lose the benefits of the armor too.